seanpm2001/pdf-viewer-demo/README.md

 # PDF Viewer Example
-This project is an example on how to use your Toradex SoM as a pdf viwer and/or slideshow presentation viewer.
+This project is an example on how to use your Toradex SoM as a pdf viewer and/or slideshow presentation viewer.
 It was first developed for a Toradex talk in [MiniDebConf Brasília 2023](https://brasilia.mini.debconf.org/).